Calculation tools

 Planning

-In addition, since 2 September 2024 the A2 set has been available in most calculation tools alongside the existing A1 set, allowing the market to prepare in a timely manner.
-The formal introduction of the A2 set (EN 15804+A2) and the . new environmental performance requirements is scheduled for 1 July 2026.
+Since 2 September 2024, the A2 set has been available in most calculation tools alongside the existing A1 set, allowing the market to prepare in a timely manner.
+As of 1 July 2026, the A2 set (EN 15804+A2) and the new environmental performance requirements are in effect.

 Frequently asked questions Calculation tools